Over the course of the past few decades, so many of the tasks we carry out on a daily basis have been made available online.

 More specifically, 90% of students said that they had a greater understanding of the subject.

 In addition to that, 82% thought that medical genetics was more interesting than before, 93% said that they were more interested and motivated and felt more confident by having experienced working on a case story that resembled the real working situation of a doctor, and 78% said that they would now feel more confident counseling a real patient.

 Try our online virtual lab

-If you still haven’t tried online virtual learning, you can check it out in our free Lab Safety simulation (no signup required), where you will experience the possibilities of working in a virtual lab.
+If you still haven’t tried online virtual learning, you can check it out in our free Lab Safety simulation, where you will experience the possibilities of working in a virtual lab.
 You’ll also learn how to navigate a lab safely, and perhaps even get exposed to a few chemical explosions along the way.
 Try it out!